pehringer/spud/README.md

 # Spud -> Simple Processor Unit Design.

 A very processor that resembles modern designs.
-That is easy use and understand in its entirety.
+That is easy to use and understand in its entirety.
  - Von Neumann architecture.
  - Word addressable memory.
  - Memory mapped peripherals.